Growing up, milk was the one drink often recommended as a post-workout drink because it had a good amount of protein.

 The nutritional facts for oat milk varied quite a bit depending on the brand I looked at.

-Regardless, oat milk is usually relatively higher in calories than other vegan milks, and also high in carbohydrates.
+Regardless, oat milk is an easy to find plant-based milk that is usually relatively higher in calories than other vegan milks, and also higher in carbohydrates.

 In addition, you’ll usually find a small amount of: